 What is medical billing and coding?

-To speak with a billing specialist at the Foot and Ankle Center of Nebraska, please call 402-932-6519.
+To speak with a billing specialist at the Foot and Ankle Center of Nebraska and Iowa, please call 402-391-7575 option 5.

 What payment method's do you accept?

-We accept most insurance plans and are a preferred or Teir 1 provider for many Blue Cross/Blue Shield, United Health Care, Conventry, Aetna and Humana plans.
-We also take checks, cash and major credit cards.
+We accept most insurance plans and are a preferred or Tier 1 provider for many Blue Cross/Blue Shield, United Health Care, Coventry, Aetna, and Humana plans.
+We also take checks, cash, and major credit cards.
 If a payment plan is necessary we offer CareCredit service to our patients.

 What is the billing process like?

 The process starts at your doctor’s visit.
 The physician evaluates your condition and renders treatment.
-Three primary types of service can be provided: an office visit, a procedure and/or durable medical equipment.
+Three primary types of service can be provided: an office visit, a procedure, and/or durable medical equipment.
 Each new patient will have a new patient office charge.
 This is universal in healthcare as a patient is established in an office.
-This charge cannot used again unless the patient has had a three year gap in services.
-Follow office visits maybe charged.
+This charge cannot be used again unless the patient has had a three-year gap in services.
+Follow office visits may be charged.
 Procedures are codes for any physical treatment provided.
-This can include removing ingrown toenails, trimming callouses or performing a major surgery.
+This can include removing ingrown toenails, trimming calluses, or performing major surgery.
 The final charge is durable medical equipment or DME.
-These charges are for medical supplies such as a brace, bandage or crutches.
+These charges are for medical supplies such as a brace, bandage, or crutches.

 After the visit, the charges are processed by billing and sent to your insurance company.
 They process the claim and will do one of three things: pay the claim, deny the claim stating that the payment is your responsibility (uncovered service) or deny the claim and request more information.
 This part of the process can take months or even years.
 This is also where many patients can get confused or frustrated due to the excessive delays in the system.